AFM NOTES | JAIIB MAY 2024 | IMPORTANT TOPIC: ACCOUNTING STANDARDS

 In 1977, the need to harmonize the diverse policies and practices of accounting was recognised by ICAI (The Institute of Chartered Accountants of India), as a result of which the ‘Accounting Standards Board’ came into existence.
 The main function of the ASB was to roll out accounting standards so that the ICAI counsel can issue such a standard as mandatory standards.

 This board will be responsible to determine the areas in which accounting standards will be formulated or are required to be formulated and as well as determining the priority of selecting thereof.

 For the preparation of accounting standards, the accounting standards board will get assistance from various study groups which will study details of specific subjects.
-These groups will hold dialogues with representatives of public and private sector industries as well as other organisations to understand their views.
+These groups will hold dialogues with representatives of public and private sector industries as well as other organizations to understand their views.

-Based on the gathered information, an exposure draft will be prepared for the proposed standard which will be issued to the members of ASB for comments and public at large.
+Based on the gathered information, an exposure draft will be prepared for the proposed standard which will be issued to the members of ASB for comments and the public at large.

 After getting the feedback and taking it into consideration, ASB will finalize the exposure draft which will then be submitted to the ICAI council.

-An accounting standard which has been issued as a mandatory requirement for the preparation of financial statements, if not followed or in case of any inconsistency, requires that the auditors (members of ICAI) qualify their audit reports.
+An accounting standard that has been issued as a mandatory requirement for the preparation of financial statements, if not followed or in case of any inconsistency, requires that the auditors (members of ICAI) qualify their audit reports.
 If auditors fail to report such deficiencies, then they will be guilty of professional misconduct.

-It is required from the auditors that they qualify the audit reports which do not conform to the mandatory accounting standards by both SEBI & companies Act 2013.
+It is required from the auditors they qualify the audit reports which do not conform to the mandatory accounting standards by both SEBI & Companies Act 2013.

 Company Act’s section 134(5) puts the responsibility on the board of directors that they comply with the accounting standards which are mandatory to be followed.

 As per section 129(5) of Companies Act, if accounting standards are not followed for the preparation of financial statements, companies are required to disclose the following:

 - Deviations from the accounting standards

 - The reason for why this division was allowed

 - Any financial effects which have resulted from such revision.